-Psychology Practice Conference: This practice-focused conference typically consists of Case Conceptualization Presentations for cases in ongoing psychosocial intervention or, on occasion, recent evaluations/consultations.
+Psychology Practice Conference: This practice-focused conference frequently consists of Case Conceptualization Presentations for cases in ongoing psychosocial intervention or, on occasion, recent evaluations/consultations.
 Attendees include all psychology interns and pediatric/clinical child psychology postdoctoral fellows involved in the following clinical programs: Pediatric Health Psychology, OCD & Anxiety Disorders, Preschool, Autism/Developmental Disabilities, and Primary Care Psychology.
 Clinical cases, typically from the aforementioned programs, are rotated through the conference schedule to allow for peer supervision and consultation for a range of presenting problems, assessment methods, and treatment modalities; this format allows for all interns to benefit from the breadth of internship clinical rotations and programs.
 All case conceptualization presentations are expected to include discussion of evidence-based and developmentally appropriate practices, methods of individualizing assessment/intervention, and relevant ethical considerations and diversity issues.
 Research articles and/or scholarly reviews relevant to case presentations are expected.
-The Psychology Practice Conference is held ~ 3 times per month and is coordinated by Ginger Depp Cline, Ph.D., ABPP and Petra Duran, Ph.D.